July 10, 2017

 Author: Scott Hoezee

-In between Jesus’ telling of this most famous parable and his own point-by-point explanation of the parable’s meaning and symbolism there comes an eight-verse section that the Lectionary would have us skip but that contains some of the most intriguing material in this part of Matthew 13.
+In between Jesus’ telling of this famous parable and his own point-by-point explanation of the parable’s meaning and symbolism there comes an eight-verse section that the Lectionary would have us skip but that contains some of the most intriguing material in this part of Matthew 13.
 Mainly what Jesus says there is that the seemingly confusing nature of parables mirrors the confusion that the people already have.
 (Of course, Jesus also says that the disciples “get it,” they understand and have been given the secret of the kingdom.
 Still, I wonder how well those same disciples would have done had Jesus asked them to interpret the parable!!
 I have the funny feeling they might not have looked as with it as Jesus indicates they should be!)

 In any event, Jesus says he tells parables because somehow doing his teaching this way matches the spiritual cluelessness of most of his listeners.
 As Tom Long once pointed out, Matthew presents a kinder and gentler Jesus in his reply to the disciples.
 Whereas Mark has Jesus saying “I tell parables in order to confuse them,” Matthew tweaks that Isaiah-esque language a bit to have Jesus say that “I tell parables because they are confused.”